3rd Jun 2025

 Outline a timeline

 It’s beneficial to have a timeline for your business, along with when you’d ideally like to exit and how long you’d like the exit process to take.
-Be realistic with your expectations and allow for flexibility – things can change quite suddenly so it’s best to incorporate this into your original timeline.
+Whether your goal is five years away or fifteen, having a rough timeframe helps you stay focused and make decisions with the end in mind.

 Set clear business intentions

 You need to outline what you’d like to happen with the business once you exit.
 This should help make it clear what your best route of exit is.
-Ask yourself, would you want the business to dissolve?
-Or would you prefer it continues to run under a new owner?

 And when the time comes….
 Communication is key